Halornek/PersonalLinuxSetup/README.md

 This guide is presented as is.
 Some of the instructions in this guide cover things such as resetting a drive's partition table which could lead to a loss of data.
 Anytime these are discussed please be very careful with how you proceed.
 I take no responsibilities for loss of data.

 ## System Specifications

+Keep in mind that this guide was written with the following specifications in mind.
 ```
 CPU: Ryzen 9 5950X
 Mobo: Gigabyte X570 Aorus Master